A Spectrum of Real Estate Decarbonisation

 Bridges has published its Spectrum of Real Estate Decarbonisation, a new framework to help investors assess and improve the carbon performance of real estate assets.

 Decarbonising real estate is essential to achieving the Paris Agreement goals.
-The built environment accounts for a significant share of global emissions, so the sector must lead the way in reducing carbon.
+The built environment accounts for a significant share of global emissions, so the sector must play a leading role in reducing carbon.

 Yet for investors, the path to decarbonisation is often unclear.
 Different standards and benchmarks across regions, inconsistent terminology and a lack of focus on embodied carbon make it difficult to compare assets and prioritise interventions.
-Bridges’ Spectrum addresses these challenges head‑on.